Baarilliant-ai/alive-mod/DOCUMENTATION_SUMMARY.md

 ## Overview

-This documentation provides player-friendly guides for the Alive mod's features, focusing on AI functions and villager traits.
+This documentation provides player-friendly guides for the Alive mod's features, focusing on capabilities and villager traits.
 The documentation is designed to be easy to understand for game players without technical jargon.

 ## Documentation Structure

 ### Main Overview Files

 - **README.md**: Main overview and navigation hub
-- **AI_FUNCTIONS.md**: Detailed explanation of all AI functions
+- **CAPABILITIES.md**: Detailed explanation of all villager capabilities
 - **VILLAGER_TRAITS.md**: Comprehensive guide to the villager traits system

-### AI Functions Documentation
+### Capabilities Documentation

 Detailed guides for each function: